 The sophistication of the material is also improving, with front-line combat videos from Iraq and Afghanistan, along with well-made training videos on bomb-making and weapons handling.
 The jihadis have become very slick at reaching the youth market, setting up chat rooms to discuss jihadism, creating online games where players can blow away American soldiers, and providing flashy jihadi rap videos.
 According to Thomas Hegghammer of the NDRI, some forums are used to obtain the latest news from the jihadi community:

 These forums are like the sort of town square of online jihadism, it's where people meet to collect information and discuss topics.
-If you look at the address it's quite anonymous, it's just numbers and this is because they move around all the time to avoid hackers and government agencies that try and take them down, so some of these sites more around on a weekly basis or even daily basis and the way you find these addresses is from other forums.
+If you look at the address it's quite anonymous, it's just numbers and this is because they move around all the time to avoid hackers and government agencies that try to take them down, so some of these sites more around on a weekly basis or even daily basis and the way you find these addresses is from other forums.
 So there is always a redundancy.
 So if one forum is shut down then you go to the other one to get the new address.

 Western governments have been slow to react to the phenomenon of online jihadism, but British intelligence now believes the Internet has become the main conduit for recruiting new troops to the cause.
 However, a London-based Arab journalist named Camille Tawil who keeps track of online jihadi activities believes the British are content to just monitor the web traffic for now, while the US has tried to infiltrate the sites and get data on users in hopes of foiling attacks and capturing jihadis: "The Americans are well ahead of the British in this."